Takeo Takei: Works

 The works of Takeo Takei are classified in three.
 The first one is the illustrations for children, "Doga" in Japanese.
 The second is the woodblock prints,"Hanga".
 The other is the making books of various materials,"Kanpon".

 Illustrations For Children (Doga)

 Takei's mediums of choice for his fantastical, surreal, but always accessible drawings were watercolors, crayon, and pen and ink.

 In 1926, Takei published one of his most famous books, "Ramu-Ramu O" (King Ramu-Ramu).
 In 1928, he published "Dōbutsu no Mura" (The Animal Village).

+Woodblock Prints (Hanga)

+As a bookseller, Takei was well known to Kōshirō Onchi; the two were also fellow members of the Han no Kai, exchanging New Year's cards from 1935 onward, and it was Onchi who was instrumental in persuading Takei to contribute for the first time to the Ichimokushū collection in 1950.
+When Takei first became interested in printmaking, he abandoned oil painting entirely, his own way of stepping outside the frame, in a casual but apparent consonance with the Western avant-gardes he had long studied.
+Takei did not settle into either the shin-hanga or the sōsaku-hanga camp, but coined a new term, irufu, to describe what he was doing with his toy and print designs, meaning to underscore a relationship with the past that was not one of rupture but of rethinking.

 Books of various materials (Kanpon)

 Kanpon literally means "published book."
 Takei used this term and employed it to his own exploration of the expressive potential of the medium of the book.